 19. What key challenges have been identified by the government and/or industry in relation to your jurisdiction's oil and gas industry?
+In this context, has the Covid-19 pandemic had an impact on the oil and gas industry and if so, how has the government and/or industry responded to it?

-As an example, the Mozambican Government and the private sector have identified as challenges the following:
+The Mozambican Government and the private sector continue to identify as challenges the following:

-- Development of infrastructures for the establishment of facilities and easy access to same; - Development of regulatory regime which approves the necessary guidelines for the growth of the oil and gas industry, obtaining more specific regulations and operational procedures to improve Government coordination and address overlapping roles and responsibilities. - Complying with local law content rules considering the country's active and qualified workforce.
+- the development of infrastructures for the establishment of the facilities and easy access to same; - the development of regulatory regime which approves the necessary guidelines for the growth of the oil and gas industry, obtaining more specific regulations and operational procedures to improve Government coordination and address overlapping roles and responsibilities; - the compliance with local law content rules considering the country's active and qualified workforce.